Professionals in a networking event setting

 Credit Hours: 3

-This course examines the concepts and processes for gaining competitive advantage in the marketplace.
+Examines the concepts and processes for gaining competitive advantage in the marketplace.
 Students will investigate and develop strategies relating to the escalating importance of providing customer satisfaction, responses to diversity in the marketplace, development of new products, and recognition of the challenges from global competition.

 As a student in the MBA – General program, you may choose from any electives offered in other MBA concentrations.